 We don’t bend any steel before we get an order.
 This allows us to customize our products for your structure requirements.
 We use 7 different lengths of steel, and can interchange the way we bend them to give you the same shape, with less height, or slightly different width if that’s what you require.
 You can see more about the profile shapes and heights on our profile page

 Click the chart below to enlarge it and find out what the peak height is for our individual structures.
 These can be adjusted as we don’t bend any steel before we get an order.
 Using longer steel, we can increase the height with the same width, or adjusting the curve we bend it at, we are able to give slightly different profiles.
 Please call and speak with Norm in these special cases so we can get you what you need.
-The above chart is meant as a guide only.
+The below chart is meant as a guide only.
 Please let us know if you have specific concerns.

 We have general engineered drawings for our standard buildings to help you get a building permit.
 It is impossible to have them for all the variations we offer though, but we do have them for most of our standard buildings.
 Please let us know if this is something you will require. *Our drawings are in the process of being updated and we appreciate your patience.
 Contact Norm for more details.

 We have provided sample prices on each of these pages to give you a starting point, but have any width available from 10-32′, and can go any length you require.
 We’ve done them up to 300′ long!
 Typically we do structures at 3′ and 4′ spacing between hoops, but can go 2′ spacing for extremely high snow areas and 6′ spacing if it will be left uncovered in the winter.

 Our structures have a standard Gothic Profile that comes to a peak, to shed snow more efficiently.
 Our structures are Canadian built for Canadian seasons.
 We add wind braces to ensure stability in windy areas, and can give you other tips for winter maintenance and snow if you are especially concerned.